jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

-    In a double slit experiment, when we use a particle counter (By Ziming) to observe the particles passing through one of the slits, what happens to the pattern observed on the screen (for both electrons and walking droplets)?
+    In a double slit experiment, when we use a particle counter (By Ziming) to observe the particles passing through one of the slits, what happens to the pattern observed on the screen (for both electrons and walking droplets)?<br> <br>

-    A. The pattern remains the same for both electrons and walking droplets.
+    A. The pattern remains the same for both electrons and walking droplets.<br>
-    B. The pattern is destroyed for walking droplets but remains the same for electrons.
+    B. The pattern is destroyed for walking droplets but remains the same for electrons.<br>
-    C. The pattern is destroyed for electrons but remains the same for walking droplets.
+    C. The pattern is destroyed for electrons but remains the same for walking droplets.<br>
-    D. The pattern is destroyed for both electrons and walking droplets.
+    D. The pattern is destroyed for both electrons and walking droplets.<br> <br>

 === "Solution"